arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 If a platform requires the builtin discoveries it must declare it with:

 ```
-discovery.required.0=builtin:serial_discovery
+discovery.required.0=builtin:serial-discovery
-discovery.required.1=builtin:network_discovery
+discovery.required.1=builtin:network-discovery
 ```

-For backward compatibility, if a platform does not declare any discovery (using the `discovery.*` properties in `platform.txt`) it will automatically inherits all the builtin discoveries.
+For backward compatibility, if a platform does not declare any discovery (using the `discovery.*` properties in `platform.txt`) it will automatically inherits `builtin:serial-discovery` and `builtin:network-discovery` (but not other `builtin` discoveries that may be possibly added in the future).
 This will allow all legacy non-pluggable platforms to migrate to pluggable discovery without disruption.

 #### Conflicting discoveries